swapnilogale/rounded/welcome-to-rounded/are-you-ready-to-invoice-your-clients.md

-# Are you ready to invoice your clients?
+# Invoicing your clients

-This tutorial walks you through the key steps of sending an invoice to your clients using Rounded.
+This tutorial walks you through the key steps of sending an invoice to your clients.
+Using Rounded, you can invoice your clients in three steps.

 ## Here's the story...